-When Brad isn’t on the campaign trail, he loves to be on the bike trail.
-He looks forward to meeting voters and hearing their views on how Congress can better serve them.
+Brad and his wife, Julie, live in Deerfield and have two sons, Adam and Daniel.
+When he isn’t on the campaign trail, he loves to be on the bike trails throughout the district.
+He enjoys hearing from people in the community and listening to their ideas on how Congress can better serve them.